b-cube/thredds_catalog_crawler/README.md

-From the Original ASA Science Source (Thanks!)
+From the Original ASA Science Source (Thanks, Kyle Wilcox!)
 ----------------------------------------------

 A simple crawler/parser for THREDDS catalogs